 Wasting Time Doing Laundry

 Obviously, I’m not saying don’t wash your clothes.
 But when you do, what setting do you choose?
 My washer has settings from light to extra heavy.
-The light setting washes for 6 minutes plus spin and rinse and each additional setting increases in time from that.
+The light setting washes for 6 minutes plus spin and rinse.
+Each additional setting increases in time from that.
 So, unless you’ve just competed in a mud wrestling competition, there’s no reason really to choose the longer wash cycle.
 Save some time and money on water and energy.

 Wasting Time Making the Bed